burito/voxel/README.md

 System Requirements
 -------------------
-* Needs OpenGL 4.3 & OpenCL 1.1
+* Needs OpenGL 4.3 or OpenCL 1.1
 * Wants 64bit, but it's not needed.
 Yet.
 * You'll need up to date drivers.
 As of now that means Nvidia 347.25

-There is no Mac support, [OSX does not support OpenGL 4.3](https://developer.apple.com/graphicsimaging/opengl/capabilities/).
+The Mac version has no GL renderer mode as [OSX does not support OpenGL 4.3](https://developer.apple.com/graphicsimaging/opengl/capabilities/).

 Afterword
 ---------